November 14, 2023

 Reps.
 Castro, Goldman, and Thompson Introduce Bill to Curb Trafficking of American Guns into Mexico

-WASHINGTON – Today, Congressman Joaquin Castro (TX-20), Ranking Member of the House Foreign Affairs Subcommittee on the Western Hemisphere, Congressman Dan Goldman (NY-10), and Congressman Mike Thompson (CA-04) introduced the Disarming Cartels Act to curtail the trafficking of the U.S.-made firearms and ammunition southbound over the U.S.-Mexico border.
-Guns originating in the United States power human and drug-trafficking and other illicit activities by transnational criminal organizations in Mexico and beyond.
+WASHINGTON – Today, Congressman Joaquin Castro (TX-20), Ranking Member of the House Foreign Affairs Subcommittee on the Western Hemisphere, Congressman Dan Goldman (NY-10), and Congressman Mike Thompson (CA-04) introduced the Disarming Cartels Act to curtail the trafficking of U.S.-made firearms and ammunition southbound over the U.S.-Mexico border.
+Guns originating in the United States power human and drug trafficking and other illicit activities by transnational criminal organizations in Mexico and beyond.
 The Disarming Cartels Act has also been co-sponsored by Representatives Dina Titus (NV-01), Danny Davis (IL-07), Eleanor Holmes Norton (DC-AL), Bennie Thompson (MS-02), Lloyd Doggett (TX-35), Glenn Ivey (MD-04), Pat Ryan (NY-19), and Jared Moskowitz (FL-23).

 Mexico has one gun store in the entire country and restrictive firearm regulations.
 Yet, on an annual basis, there are nearly 30,000 annual firearm deaths in Mexico.
 More than 500,000 American-made guns are trafficked to Mexico every year, and seventy percent of firearms recovered from crime scenes in Mexico can be traced to the United States.
 Criminal organizations operating in Mexico purchase firearms and ammunition from U.S.-based retailers to target law enforcement and military personnel, harm citizens, and enforce control of territory.
 Transnational criminal organizations are known to exchange drugs like fentanyl to U.S. buyers for firearms.